spadapet/DevPrompt/README.md

 Windows will warn you not to install it since the MSI file is unsigned.
 It’s perfectly safe though, just click the More Info link and install anyway.

+## Note for development
+To build and run you MUST either:
+* Run the registry file Build\publickey-verify.reg as admin to skip strong name verification for public key token 19bc3e3d1db2ab26.
+That public key is used to delay-sign DevPrompt during development.
+* Or set a user environment variable DevPromptNoSign=1.
+DevPrompt will have no public key, which is fine unless a plugin requires it.

 ## Features
 * Hosts cmd.exe and powershell.exe command prompts in multiple tabs
 * Quickly clone a command prompt